uncefact/project-vckit/documentation/docs/get-started/api-server-get-started/basic-operations.md

 ## Authentication

 Based on your agent configuration, you may need to provide an API key to access the API, the configuration for authentication middleware plugin [here](/docs/agent-configuration/config-agent-file#authentication-middleware-plugin).
-If you have an API key, you can add it to the request header for every requests like this:
+If you have an API key, you can add it to the request header for every request like this:

 ```curl
 curl 'http://localhost:3332/agent/didManagerFind' \